 - What could you be doing better?

 Being available and listening to your customers will make them feel valued and prompt them to recommend your business to others.
-If you’re unsure about how to utilise social media for your business, our Social Media Management for Beginners Guide can help.

 You’re afraid to ask for help

 Finding a mentor you look up to and who is in a similar industry to you will provide you with the experience you need to take your business from strength to strength.
 If you haven’t found someone who fits the bill, joining a support group, such as your local Chamber of Commerce or the Forum of Private Business, will give you the opportunity to meet other entrepreneurs and gain valuable insight.